 Hundreds of concerts take place all over Northern Italy in the run-up to Christmas.
 Held both in centuries-old churches and lavish opera houses, they fill the soul with festive cheer.

-This category will be promptly updated as dates for Christmas concerts are confirmed.
-Preference will be given to free performances.
+This category is constantly updated as dates for Christmas concerts are confirmed.
+Preference is given to free performances.

 - Christmas Concert with the Sanremo Symphony Orchestra – 9.15 pm, 11th December 2018 – Basilica di Santa Maria delle Grazie.
 Click here for more information.
 Paid event.